2012 United States House of Representatives election in Alaska

 The 2012 United States House of Representatives election in Alaska was held on Tuesday, November 6, 2012, to elect the U.S. representative from Alaska's at-large congressional district, who will represent the state of Alaska in the 113th United States Congress.
 The election coincided with the elections of other federal and state offices, including a quadrennial presidential election.
-As is the case every twelve years in Alaska, this will be the only statewide election contest held amongst this year's elections.
+As is the case every twelve years in Alaska, this was the only statewide election contest in the state held in 2012.
 A primary election was held on August 28, 2012.